 - Disciplinary reports

-Purdue Polytechnic High School will present students with a rigorous academic program that will empower and prepare them to move the world forward.
-The school’s curricula will be designed to keep students engaged, challenge them to reach their maximum potential and meet high expectations.
+Purdue Polytechnic High School presents students with a rigorous academic program that empowers and prepares them to move the world forward.
+The school’s curricula is designed to keep students engaged, challenge them to reach their maximum potential and meet high expectations.

-The curriculum is being modeled after the new and innovative learning environment at the Purdue Polytechnic Institute at Purdue University in West Lafayette.
+The curriculum is modeled after the new and innovative learning environment at the Purdue Polytechnic Institute at Purdue University in West Lafayette, Indiana.
 A high school diploma is considered a milestone rather than an end goal.

-Purdue Polytechnic High School students who meet Purdue University admission criteria will have direct admittance to the Purdue Polytechnic Institute in West Lafayette.
+Purdue Polytechnic High School students who meet Purdue University admission criteria will have direct admittance to the Purdue Polytechnic Institute in West Lafayette, Indiana.

 Charter schools are tuition-free public schools open to any state resident.
 Charter schools are freed from many of the regulations governing traditional public schools.
 They control their own curriculum, staffing, organization and budget.
 In exchange for this freedom, they must maximize student potential and meet and exceed Indiana’s new academic standards.

 In 2014, Indiana passed a law allowing the governing board of Indianapolis Public Schools (IPS) to authorize Innovation Network Schools within the district.
 These schools are given increased autonomy and agree to performance benchmarks set by the district.
 This allows these schools to be able to innovate to provide personalized learning that better meets students’ needs.
 Innovation Network Schools are freed from requirements around the use of funds, the length of the school day, class size restrictions, and the use of technology in the classroom.